franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

   <li *ngFor"let member of members">{{member.fullname}}</li>
 </ul>
 ```

+As you can see, we can reference the variable `members` inside the `ngFor`.
+It is iterating the array and assigning each value to the variable `member`.
+If we want to reference the variable `member` or any of its attributes outside the `ngFor`, we need to use the `{{member}}` syntax.

 We can use the same logic and applied it to our table to show all values.